tobsirl/github-actions/README.md

 ### Continuous Delivery

 Continuous Delivery is the practice of automating the release of software so that it can be released at any time.
 It is a software development practice where code changes are automatically prepared for a release to production.

+## GitHub Actions Fundamentals

+### Workflows

+A workflow is a configurable automated process made up of one or more jobs.
+You must create a YAML file to define your workflow configuration.
+The file must be named `main.yml` and placed in the `.github/workflows` directory of your repository.